stelzinga/MF/Management_Framework-Appendix.md

 This format has the advantage that the note is more structured, which in turn helps with grouping notes together.
 If a note is stored as a file, then a colon.is not allowed, in which case it should be replaced with a '_'.

 There are many alternatives of this.
-For example, the CAT could be split up in several formalised parts CT1-CT2 etc. The main point is that structuring notes is helpful and putting some thought in it is worthwhile.
+For example, the CAT could be split up in several formalised parts CT1-CT2, or use numbered entries.
+Main take-away is that putting some thought in structuring notes is worthwhile.

-Below sections assume above simple principles.
-The reader will need to adjust to its won preferences.
+Below sections assume above simple principles, the reader can adjust to different preferences.
 ________________________________________
 ## Note Category
 In the Management Framework, Note Categories are based on *Goals* applicable to a Venture, see [## Profile Overview].
 This means in the MF that Goals are shortened to three character codes.
 The reason to use three characters is both practical (instead of making long note names , they remain short) and aesthetic (always three characters better shows the group categories and thus the entire note structure).
 Obviously, the reader can choose any length, but this MF uses three.